tormol/posixmq/README.md

 posixmq = {version="0.1", features="mio"}
 ```

-Also remember to open the queues in nonblocking mode.
+Also remember to open the message queues in nonblocking mode.

 ## Differences from `posix_mq` crate

-* `send()` and `receive()` borrows byte slices instead of consuming and producing vectors, which avoids unecessary allocations.
+* `send()` and `receive()` borrows byte slices instead of consuming and producing vectors, which avoids unnecessary allocations.
 * Optionally integrates with `mio` so the message queues can be polled (Linux-only).
 * Is dual-licensed Apache-2.0 and MIT instead of only MIT.